Mar2ck/CrunchyPythonCLI/README.md

 ```
 git clone https://github.com/Mar2ck/CrunchyPythonCLI/tree/master
 ```
-You will need to install the packages written in the [requirements.](https://github.com/subpanda101/SnakeMachineLearning/blob/master/requirements.txt) After you have installed the requirements you can run the base [game.](https://github.com/subpanda101/SnakeMachineLearning/blob/master/src/SnakeMachineLearning.py) Then afterwards open the bot.
+You will need to install the packages written in the [requirements.](https://github.com/Mar2ck/CrunchyPythonCLI/blob/master/requirements.txt) After you have installed the requirements you can run the base [program.](https://github.com/Mar2ck/CrunchyPythonCLI/blob/master/src/main.py)

 You should open the bot and the game with these commands.